Assistant Professor of Culture and Media

 Media history and theory; Cinema; Animation; VR and AR; Literature; Intermediality; Poststructuralist theory; Science and technology studies

-Biopolitics & Media
+Biopolitics and Media